Kong/docs.konghq.com/app/konnect/dev-portal/publish.md

 ## Next Steps

-After publishing a service to the Developer Portal, please review our [Access and Approval documentation](/konnect/dev-portal/access-and-approval/manage-devs/) and our [Customization documentation](/konnect/dev-portal/customization/custom/)
+After publishing a service to the Dev Portal, you can review our [Access and Approval documentation](/konnect/dev-portal/access-and-approval/manage-devs/) and our [Customization documentation](/konnect/dev-portal/customization/custom/)